paulfioravanti/paulfioravanti.github.io/_drafts/using-c-plus-plus-bitcoin-libraries-in-elixir.md

 :ok
 ```

-Success!
+It works!
 We've now been able to get Elixir to output the result of running
 the C++ executable, but Elixir isn't really talking directly (sending and
 receiving messages) to the code yet, so let's work on that next.